 I see teaching as the ultimate form of dedication and passion for a field.
 It is the opportunity where we have the chance to connect with the next generation and share our vision, experiences, and expectations, besides hearing from them their perspective for the future.
 I believe teaching is a way of giving back to the community and an opportunity to implement actions for diversity and equity to shape our society.
 Moreover, my biggest reward when teaching and mentoring is the moment when I see students independently solving problems and owning their knowledge.

-As a former engineering team member during undergrad, and current graduate mentor, I could experience and now see how the learning process is more effective with the "learn by doing" approach.
+As a former engineering team member during undergrad and current graduate mentor, I have experienced and now see how the learning process is more effective with the "learn by doing" approach.
 And the value of it is not only in terms of trial and error, but it also provides the opportunity for the student to develop the thinking process and approach a problem, and what it takes to reach a solution.
 It also shows the students that mistakes are part of any development process.

 I believe one strong component of mentoring students is to create a sense of autonomy during the project.
-One-on-one weekly meetings are then an opportunity for us to discuss their progress and their vision for the project based on results.
+One-on-one weekly meetings are an opportunity to discuss their progress and their vision for the project based on results.
 My part in this process is to make sure the students are on the right track, keeping engaged with the project, and discussing possible alternative solutions or directions for the project.
-Even though I have the "big-picture" for the project, I like to always ask them about what future steps are during these meetings.
-This is a way for me to work on them the notion that their ideas are also important and that they might help us change the course of our work.
+Even though I have the "big-picture" for the project, I like to always ask them about what future steps we can take during these meetings.
+This is a way for me to work on the notion that their ideas are also important and that they might help us change the course of our work.

 "Measuring Drag Coefficient for the Duke XPRIZE Mother Drone" (Ocean Engineering class activity, Fall 2022) - Alexandra Rivera